 How Do You Use Shadowing in Japanese?

-There’s no need to understand everything that’s being said or read.
+Note that you don’t need to understand everything that’s being said or read.

-This is a superb method for gaining pronunciation practice!
+This is a superb method for gaining pronunciation practice.

 Resources to Have You Shadowing Japanese Immediately

-Consider these for some shadowing work:
+Consider these two for some Japanese shadowing work:

 “Not Boiled Enough”